AdnankDev/python-scripts-and-automation/README.md

 ---

-## ✨ About Me
+##About Me

 I’m learning and practicing **Python development & automation** by solving real-world problems.
-This repo will keep growing as I explore new projects. 🚀
+This repo will keep growing as I explore new projects.

 Feel free to ⭐ the repo if you find it useful, and connect with me on [LinkedIn](https://www.linkedin.com/in/adnanktech).